 Anyone living in rented accommodation on a low or benefit based income can apply for Housing Benefit and the Council Tax Reduction Scheme.

 In Bexley, Housing Benefit and Council Tax Reduction Scheme claims are assessed by the Benefits Office at Erith Town Hall.

 Homelessness and advice officers can offer general advice about eligibility for benefits.
 They are available at Bexley Civic Offices, Broadway, Bexleyheath.

 Housing Benefit is help with rent payments for people who have a low income or receive benefits such as Income Support or Jobseekers Allowance.
 Some people may get up to 100% of their eligible rent paid.

-You can claim this benefit if you pay rent and have less than £16,000 in savings.
+You can claim these benefits if you pay rent and / or Council Tax, and have less than £16,000 in savings.

-We can not help you pay a mortgage, you will need to contact the Benefits Agency if you require this help.
+We cannot help you pay a mortgage, you will need to contact the Department of Work and Pensions if you require this help.